Something About Amelia

 Something About Amelia is a 1984 television film about psychological trauma caused in a family by a father's molestation of his daughter.

 The film stars Ted Danson, Glenn Close, Roxana Zal, and Missy Francis.

-It was the most-watched network television show in the United States for the week of January 9–15, 1984.
+It was the most-watched network television show in the United States for the week of January 9–15, 1984 with a 31.6 rating and 46 share, and an estimated audience of 17.1 million viewers.

+The movie marked one of the first times the taboo at the time topic of incest was addressed in such a public way, seen by a broad US and international audience.

 It received eight Emmy nominations in 1984, and won in three categories, for Outstanding Drama/Comedy Special (Leonard Goldberg / Michele Rappaport), Outstanding Supporting Actress in a Limited Series (Roxana Zal) and for Outstanding Writing in a Limited Series or a Special (William Hanley).

 The movie was also nominated for four Golden Globes and won two, for Best Miniseries or Television Film and for Best Performance by an Actor in a Limited Series or a Motion Picture Made for Television (Ted Danson).

 Plot summary

-Shame and fear have kept Amelia Bennett silent about the sexual molestation she has been suffering at the hands of her father, Steven.
-But as Amelia starts to believe that Steven might harm her younger sibling in similar ways, she unburdens herself of her awful secret.
-Confronted with this horrifying piece of news, Steven's wife, Gail, refuses to believe it is true, and he professes his innocence.
-But as new details emerge, the family is shaken to its core.